Abraham in Islam: Confrontation with Nimrod

 According to Romano-Jewish historian Flavius Josephus, Nimrod was a man who set his will against that of God.
 Nimrod proclaimed himself as a living god and was worshipped as such by his subjects.
 Nimrod's consort Semiramis was also worshipped as a goddess at his side.
-(See also Ninus.)
 Before Abraham was born, a portent in the stars tells Nimrod and his astrologers of the impending birth of Abraham, who would put an end to idolatry.
 Nimrod therefore orders the killing of all newborn babies.
 However, Abraham's mother escapes into the fields and gives birth secretly.
 Flavius Josephus mentions that Abraham confronts Nimrod and tells him face-to-face to cease his idolatry, whereupon Nimrod orders him burned at the stake.
 Nimrod has his subjects gather enough wood so as to burn Abraham in the biggest fire the world had ever seen.
 Yet when the fire is lit and Abraham is thrown into it, Abraham walks out unscathed.
 In Islam, it is debated whether the decision to have Ibrahim burned at the stake came from Nimrod and the temple priests or whether the people themselves became vigilantes and hatched the plan to have him burned at the stake.
 According to Muslim commentators, after Abraham survived the great fire, notoriety in society grew bigger after this event.
 Nimrod, who was the King of Babylon felt that his throne was in danger, and that he was losing power because upon witnessing Ibrahim coming out of the fire unharmed, a large part of society started believing in God and Abraham being a prophet of God.
 Up until this point, Nimrod was pretending that he himself was a god.
 Nimrod wanted to debate with him and show his people that he, the king is indeed the god and that Ibrahim was a liar.
 Nimrod asked Ibrahim, "What can your God do that I cannot?"
 Ibrahim replied, "My Lord is He who gives life and death."
 Nimrod then shouted, "I give life and death!
 I can bring a person from the street and have him executed, and I can grant my pardon to a person who was sentenced to death and save his life."
 Abraham replied, "Well, my lord God makes the sun rise from the East.
 Can you make it rise from the West?"
 Nimrod was confounded.
 He was beaten at his own game, on his own territory and in front of his own people.
 Abraham left him there speechless and went back to his mission of calling people to worship God.